 Because the Circle of the Moon Druid is a fierce guardian of nature, they may have connections all over the land.
 These may be other Druids or specific animals that they have met before.

-These Druids may be more reclusive individuals who find more in common with animals than people.
-They could just as easily be more mercurial and follow their whims wherever they may lead.
+More often than not, Moon Druids tend to be more reclusive individuals who find more in common with animals than people.
+However, they could just as easily be more mercurial and follow their whims wherever they may lead.

 Of course, it may even be possible that your Circle of the Moon Druid is more outgoing and spritely with a desire to learn about the world beyond their forest grove.